EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Arcane_Spells.md

 Range: Melee
 Increases offensive penalty: No
 Description: You touch target in melee range and give it Arcane protection 2 status.
-If you use additional *Action token* you can include additional target.
+If you use one additional *Action token* you can include additional target.
-If you use additional *Action token* you can increase Status effect step by one.
+If you use one additional *Action token* you can increase Status effect step of Arcane protection x by one.

 ## Burning fan